 - Manage and maintain the systems that provide the Services; and

 We will not sell or transfer your information to third parties for purposes of marketing their products or services to you.
 However, Glenmede may share your information with Glenmede personnel and other Glenmede service providers who are engaged to perform functions on our behalf, such as hosting the Services, providing data storage, conducting audits of the Services, and answering questions you may have.
 When we use a service provider, we require that the service provider use and disclose personal information received from us only to provide their services to us or as required by applicable law.
-Such service providers may be located in the United States or Canada.

 Additionally, Glenmede reserves the right to monitor and archive electronic communications made via the Services to the extent permitted or required by law.